dcastl2/operating-systems/assg/prog1/README.rst

 if you submit the assignment N<=8 days in advance of the due date.

 1. A script for reviewing notes and codes.
-     [16] As you know, the ``README.rst`` in each directory in notes/ has an ordered list of files you should read.
-It would be useful to automate that process.
+     [16] As the course unfolds, the ``README.rst`` in each directory in notes/ will have an ordered list of files you should read (see the example in shell/).
+It would be useful to automate the process of reviewing them.

      Write a script which can, for all the codes mentioned in ``README.rst`` (in the order they are mentioned) do the following: syntax-highlight [2]